Helen Cheng Music Studio

-Practicing piano should be a fun experience, and only when a child gets as much joy in practicing piano as playing iPad, he/she will voluntarily spend time practicing piano.
-My job is to help my students to discover the fun and joy in practicing piano
+Practicing piano should be a fun experience, and only when a child gets as much joy in practicing piano as playing his/her iPad, he/she will voluntarily spend time practicing piano.
+My job is to help my students discover the fun and joy in practicing piano.

 Importance of score reading

-One of the most important factors contributing to the students’ lack of interest in practicing piano is the inadequate ability to read the scores. helping students to improve their score-reading ability is essential in getting fun back to their piano learning
+One of the most important factors contributing to the students’ lack of interest in practicing piano is the inadequate ability to read the scores.
+Helping students to improve their score-reading ability is essential in bringing fun back to their piano learning.

 Development of stage manners and etiquette

-Through entering exams, competitions, and recitals, I have been helping my students dealing with stage frights, and developing solid and proper stage manners and etiquette, which would greatly benefit their later life and career development, regardless of what their life style or career choices will be
+Through entering exams, competitions, and recitals, I have been helping my students dealing with stage frights, and developing solid and proper stage manners and etiquette.
+It would greatly benefit their later life and career development, regardless of what their life style or career choices will be.

 Development of music interpretation ability

-Each music piece has its own background, history, and life.
-I will teach my students not only technical skills to a piece of music, but also help them to understand its background，proper execution of musical phrases, so that they will not play a piece of Mozart into Chopin
+Each musical piece has its own background, history, and life.
+I teach my students not only the technical skills to a piece of music, but also help them to understand its background and proper execution of musical phrases, so that they will not play a piece of Mozart like Chopin.